Volkswagen up! review - Reliability and safety

 - 1Volkswagen up! reviewThe VW up! has been at the top of the city car class for a decade, and it’s still going strong

 - 2Engines, performance and driveThe limited choice of engines takes nothing away from the entertainment on offer

 - 3MPG, CO2 and Running CostsThe Volkswagen Up is a small car with a small engine, which means low running costs

-- 4Interior, design and technologyThe Volkswagen Up is surprisingly sophisticated for a such a small car
+- 4Interior, design and technologyThe Volkswagen up! is surprisingly sophisticated for a such a small car

-- 5Practicality, comfort and boot spaceIt's small, but the Up is spacious for a city car
+- 5Practicality, comfort and boot spaceIt may be compact, but the Volkswagen up! is spacious for a city car

 - 6Reliability and Safety - currently readingVolkswagen has a solid reputation for reliability, although the up! could improve on its Euro NCAP safety score